crdx/patter/README.md

 **patter** is a ruby gem that generates strings from patterns.

 A pattern is a sequence of tags and modifiers that defines the format of the output.
-For more on patterns see the [Command-line](#command-line-usage) help output below.
+For more on patterns see the [CLI](#cli) help output below.

 ## Installation